NgYnZg/CMinor/README.md

 # CMinor
-A project developed using Google App Script by C Minor member.
+A project developed using Google App Script by C Minor members.